keylook/with-kit/README.md

   .withTextAlignment(.center)
 ```

-# installation
+# Installation
 Drop `sources` folder in your project.
+More installation options are coming.

 This library is work in progress.